xerocross/concurrentcomputation/README.md

 The goal is to practice and demonstrate concurrency in a web service that later I will wire up to a React frontend.

+To get started, I am building a simple service to factor an integer into primes.